Melilla

-Melilla is one of the special member state territories of the European Union.
+Melilla is one of the special territories of the member states of the European Union.
 Movements to and from the rest of the EU and Melilla are subject to specific rules, provided for inter alia in the Accession Agreement of Spain to the Schengen Convention.

 As of 2019, Melilla had a population of 86,487.
 The population is chiefly divided between people of Iberian and Riffian extraction.
-There is also a small number of Sephardic Jews and Sindhi Hindus.
-Melilla features a diglossia between the official Spanish (strong language) and Tarifit (weak language).
+There are also small numbers of Sephardic Jews and Sindhi Hindus.
+Melilla features a diglossia between the official Spanish and Tarifit.

 Like the autonomous city of Ceuta and Spain's other territories in Africa, Melilla is subject to an irredentist claim by Morocco.

-Names

-Melilla's original name (currently rendered as Rusadir) was a Punic language name, coming from the name of the nearby Cape Three Forks.
-Addir meant "powerful".
-The name creation is similar to that of other names given in Antiquity to outlets along the North African coast, including Rusguniae, Rusubbicari, Rusuccuru, Rusippisir, Rusigan (Rachgoun), Rusicade, Ruspina, Ruspe or Rsmlqr.